Get the compensation you deserve | No Win, No Fee specialists | No hidden costs | Personal Injury legal experts

-When you visit premises such as the supermarket, hotels, restaurants, pubs, shops, hospitals, shopping centre, those responsible for the premises are under a duty to ensure that you will be safe whilst visiting their premises.
+When you visit premises such as supermarkets, hotels, restaurants, pubs, shops, hospitals, shopping centres, those responsible for the premises are under a duty to ensure that you will be safe whilst visiting them.
 For many of us, the visit will proceed without any problems but if you suffer an injury as a result of an accident that was not your fault, you may be able to claim compensation.

 Slipping often results in back injuries or injuries to the lower or upper limbs.
 Falling over boxes left in the aisles or tripping over protruding shelving can often lead to ankle injuries.